A colonoscopy is an exam that views the inside of the colon (large intestine) and rectum, using a tool called a colonoscope.

 - Abnormal changes (polyps) found on sigmoidoscopy or x-ray tests (CT scan or barium enema)

 - Anemia due to low iron (usually when no other cause has been found)

 - Blood in the stool, or black, tarry stools

 - Follow-up of a past finding, such as polyps or colon cancer

 - Inflammatory bowel disease (ulcerative colitis and Crohn disease)

 - Screening for colorectal cancer

 Normal findings are healthy intestinal tissues.

 Pasricha PJ.
 Gastrointestinal endoscopy.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 136.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 136.

 U.S. Preventive Services Task Force.
 Screening for colorectal cancer: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2008;149:627-37.
 PMID 18838716 www.ncbi.nlm.nih.gov/pubmed/18838716.